wpsharks/s2member-kb/questions/2015/66-can-i-customize-the-ip-restrictions-template-file.md

 /wp-content/ip-restrictions.php
 ```

-How you can customize `/wp-content/ip-restrictions.php` in whatever way you like.
+Now you can customize `/wp-content/ip-restrictions.php` in whatever way you like.

 You can use PHP, WordPress, and s2Member functionality in this template file; i.e., `<?php ?>` tags can be used in this template if you need them.